zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 [start of dialog]

-Pamela:  You know that your tongue is hanging out o f your mouth, right?
+Pamela:  You know that your tongue is hanging out of your mouth, right?

 David:  That’s because I’ve never seen so many beau tiful women in one place before.
 Why have I never been to this beach before ?
 Look at her!
 She’s a hottie!